fpgmaas/cookiecutter-poetry/docs/features/mkdocs.md

 make docs
 ```

-This command will generate, and build your documentation, and start the server locally so you can access it at
+This command will generate and build your documentation, and start the server locally so you can access it at
 <http://localhost:8000>.

 ## Enabling the documentation on GitHub